sjones723/receipt-processor-challenge/runInstructions.md

 # Step 2
 Enter 'make run' in terminal
 # Step 3
-Enter 'http://localhost:3000/' in web browser
+Use 'http://localhost:3000/' to make request